A combined first and second order variational approach for image reconstruction: The numerical implementation

 \section{The numerical implementation}

-In this section we are working with the discretised version of the functional \ref{functional1} and we describe the numerical method we use in order to implement the minimisation, namely the split Bregman method.
-In particular, in Section \ref{disset} we introduce the discrete versions of $L^{1}$ and $L^{2}$ norms as well as the discrete gradient and Hessian.
-In Section \ref{seccon} we provide an introduction to the Bregman iteration stating some of its important properties and we describe how the Bregman iteration can be used for the solution of constrained optimisation problems, an idea originated in \cite{OBG}.
-In \cite{goldstein2009split} the Bregman iteration combined with a splitting technique (split Bregman) was used in order to solve the total variation minimisation.
+In this section we work with the discretised version of the functional \eqref{functional1} and we discuss its numerical realisation by the so-called split Bregman technique \cite{goldstein2009split}.
+We start by defining the discrete versions of $L^{1}$ and $L^{2}$ norms in Section \ref{disset}.
+In Section \ref{seccon} we proceed with an introduction to the Bregman iteration which is used to solve constrained optimisation problems, an idea originated in \cite{OBG}.
+In \cite{goldstein2009split} the Bregman iteration and an operator splitting technique (split Bregman) is used in order to solve the total variation minimisation problem.
 In the latter paper it was also proved that the iterates of the Bregman iteration converge to the solution of the constrained problem assuming that the iterates satisfy the constraint in a finite number of iterations.
-We give a more general convergence result where we do not use that assumption, see Theorem \ref{bregmanprop}.
-Finally in Section \ref{Bregmanourcase} we describe how our problem can be solved with the Bregman iteration, using the splitting procedure mentioned above.
+Here, we give a more general convergence result where we do not use that assumption, see Theorem \ref{bregmanprop}.
+Finally in Section \ref{Bregmanourcase} we describe how our problem is solved with the Bregman iteration, using the splitting procedure mentioned above.